 What is the AHF team looking for when they review my application?

-What is a mentor's commitment in AHF’s Fellowship Circle?
+What is a Mentor's commitment in the Fellowship Circle?

-How many times per year will AHF’s Fellowship Circle run?
+How many times per year will the Fellowship Circle run?

-I’m interested in having my company become a partner.
+I’m interested in having my organization become a partner.
 Who should I contact at AHF?

 We’d love that.
-You can email us at firstname.lastname@example.org or go to the Become a Partner tab under Get Involved to submit a message.
+You can email us at email@example.com or go to the Become a Partner page to submit a message.